Lecture 5

 - Since CSS is inherited by nested elements in HTML, we can factor out the common styles:

-element, so it will cascade, or be inherited by each element inside<body>
+text-align: center;style is applied to the<body>element, so it will cascade, or be inherited by each element inside<body>.

 - Here, the